 Introduction to Tor Browser, Anonymity and Other Browsers

 Does it have loads of services inbuilt as similar to that of Chrome?
-Does it come with built-in flash player and incognito tabs or the private browsing like Firefox or the Opera?
+Does it come with a built-in flash player and incognito tabs or private browsings like Firefox or Opera?
 The answer is NO!
 Frankly speaking, it is no-where near the term user-friendly.

 It doesnt have any features like Google Chrome.
-Its not highly customizable like the Mozilla Firefox.
-As a matter of fact its extremely slow when compared to Chrome or Firefox.
+It’s not highly customizable like Mozilla Firefox.
+As a matter of fact, it’s extremely slow when compared to Chrome or Firefox.
 Then what is it that makes Tor Browser extremely famous among people with high curiosity?
 Let’s take a deeper look into that.

-First of all, tor browser is not user-friendly.
-If you are thinking of using it as a daily-usage browser, then you probably should stick to Mozilla Firefox(and NOT CHROME).
+First of all, the tor browser is not user-friendly.
+If you think of using it as a daily-usage browser, you probably should stick to Mozilla Firefox(and NOT CHROME).
 The main reason for that is because tor is slow.
 WAIT!
-Thats not the only reason.
-Actually, the main reason is that its highly volatile.
+Thats, not the only reason.
+Actually, the main reason is that it’s highly volatile.
 Yes.

-Tor Browser is an open source browser which was built especially for anonymity.
+Tor Browser is an open-source browser that was built especially for anonymity.
 Anything you do using the Tor Browser stays anonymous.
-In fact, it actually it bounces off your ip address through several servers over the world before reaching the particular spot you searched for.
-Following is a screenshot taken for the ip address of what my computer shows when using a tor browser.
+It actually bounces off your ip address through several servers over the world before reaching the particular spot you searched for.
+Following is a screenshot is taken for the ip address of what my computer shows when using a tor browser.

 Image Source: torproject.org

 Yes.
 It routed my ip address all across the globe before getting connected to the internet.
-Besides, if you even want to change the ip address, then you can straight away click on the New Identity and your last connection point will change which will change your ip address.
-Else, if you want a totally new circuit, you can even do that which will change all the routed ip addresses of the countries as well.
+Besides, if you even want to change the ip address, then you can straightaway click on the New Identity, and your last connection point will change, which will change your ip address.
+Else, if you want a totally new circuit, you can even do that, which will change all the countries’ routed ip addresses.